Modular building: Standards and zoning considerations

 Typically, modular dwellings are built to local, state or council code, resulting in dwellings from a given manufacturing facility having differing construction standards depending on the final destination of the modules.
 The most important zones that manufacturers have to take into consideration are local wind, heat, and snow load zones.
 For example, homes built for final assembly in a hurricane-prone, earthquake or flooding area may include additional bracing to meet local building codes.
 Steel and/or wood framing are common options for building a modular home.

 Some US courts have ruled that zoning restrictions applicable to mobile homes do not apply to modular homes since modular homes are designed to have a permanent foundation.
 Additionally, in the US, valuation differences between modular homes and site-built homes are often negligible in real estate appraisal practice; modular homes can, in some market areas, (depending on local appraisal practices per Uniform Standards of Professional Appraisal Practice) be evaluated the same way as site-built dwellings of similar quality.
 In Australia, manufactured home parks are governed by additional legislation that does not apply to permanent modular homes.
 Possible developments in equivalence between modular and site-built housing types for the purposes of real estate appraisals, financing and zoning may increase the sales of modular homes over time.

-In Wales (UK), a businessman authorized the placement of 6 mini modular homes called “Pods” for homeless persons on private property.

 CLASP (Consortium of Local Authorities Special Programme)

-The Consortium of Local Authorities Special Programme (abbreviated and more commonly referred to as CLASP), was formed in England in 1957 to combine the resources of Local Authorities with the purpose of developing a prefabricated school building programme.
+The Consortium of Local Authorities Special Programme (abbreviated and more commonly referred to as CLASP) was formed in England in 1957 to combine the resources of local authorities with the purpose of developing a prefabricated school building programme.
 Initially developed by Charles Herbert Aslin, the county architect for Hertfordshire, the system was used as a model for several other counties, most notably Nottinghamshire and Derbyshire.
 CLASP's popularity in these coal mining areas was in part because the system permitted fairly straightforward replacement of subsidence-damaged sections of building.